kem-a/kiwi-kemma/README.md

 4. Enable the extension using GNOME Tweaks or Extensions app.

-## Optional Extras
+## Advanced

-The `extras/` folder contains additional features that cannot be distributed through the GNOME Extensions platform due to security policies:
+The `advanced/` folder contains additional features that cannot be distributed through the GNOME Extensions platform due to security policies:

 - **Titlebuttons Hover Effect**: Provides macOS-like hover effects for window controls
 - Requires manual compilation and installation
-- See [extras/README.md](extras/README.md) for detailed installation instructions
+- See [advanced/README.md](advanced/README.md) for detailed installation instructions

 ### Building